H-E-B

-H-E-B Grocery Company, LP, is an American privately held supermarket chain based in San Antonio, Texas, with more than 340 stores throughout the U.S. state of Texas, and in northeast Mexico.
+H-E-B Grocery Company, LP, is an American privately held supermarket chain based in San Antonio, Texas, with more than 435 stores throughout Texas and Mexico.
 The company also operates Central Market, an upscale organic and fine foods retailer.
-As of 2022, the company has a total revenue of 38.9 billion.
+As of 2022, the company had a total revenue of 38.9 billion.
 H-E-B ranked number 6 on Forbes' 2022 list of "America's Largest Private Companies".
+The company also ranked number 3 on Forbes' 2024 list of "Customer Experience All-Stars."
 H-E-B was named Retailer of the Year in 2010 by Progressive Grocer.
 Supermarket News ranks H-E-B 13th on the list of "Top 75 North American Food Retailers" by sales.
 Based on 2019 revenues, H-E-B is the 19th-largest retailer in the United States.
 It donates 5% of pretax profits to charity.
 The official mascot of H-E-B is named H-E-Buddy, an anthropomorphic brown grocery bag, with multiple grocery items emerging from the top.

 History

 The company was founded on November 26, 1905, when Florence Butt opened the C.C.
 Butt Grocery Store on the ground floor of her family home in Kerrville, Texas.
 In 1919, Howard Edward Butt, Florence's youngest son, took over the store upon his return from World War I. Shortly after becoming owner of his mother's small store, Howard tried four expansions into Central Texas, including one in Junction, all of which failed.
 Finally, in 1927, Howard launched a successful second store in Del Rio, Texas, followed by the purchase of three grocery stores in the Lower Rio Grande Valley.
 The initials of Howard E. Butt became the name of the store.

 Charles, the younger son of Howard E. Butt, became president of H-E-B in 1971.
 As of 2019, Charles Butt is chairman and CEO of H-E-B, having grown the business from annual sales of $250 million in 1971 to $13 billion in 2006.
 In 2010, Craig Boyan was named H-E-B's president and COO.
 By 2018, Martin Otto, the former CFO and chief merchant, had become the COO.
-In 2011, the company was #12 H-E-B is the largest privately held company and largest private employer in Texas.
+In 2011, the company was #12 on Forbes's list of "America's Largest Private Companies".
+H-E-B is the largest privately held company and largest private employer in Texas.

 H-E-B acquired Favor Delivery as a wholly owned subsidiary in February 2018.
 The details of the merger were not disclosed.

-In 2019, H-E-B invested millions of dollars to replace cashier stations with self-checkout kiosks or smartphone apps, at the same time that many other supermarkets (such as Walmart, Target, etc.) were shifting towards more self-checkout lanes and app usage.
+In 2019, H-E-B invested millions of dollars to replace cashier stations with self-checkout kiosks or smartphone apps, following the trend of national supermarkets (such as Walmart and Target) towards self-checkout technology.

+In 2025, H-E-B named current chief operating officer Roxanne Orsak as president, effective January 2026.
+She will succeed Craig Boyan, who is transitioning to senior advisor.